 damage.
 As signs of foundation problems begin to manifest they can often be found in all rooms of the home.

-For basement homes, poor drainage
+For basement and crawl space homes, poor drainage

 How to Identify the Issue

 To identify foundation problems, start in the basement or crawl space.
 Is there a musty odor?
 A leaking basement or crawl space can reveal foundation cracks and a musty basement smell or crawl space odor is a red flag.
 Excess moisture invites insects to enter, and insects in a basements or crawl spaces often point to foundation issues.

 Inspect each room of the house.
 Carefully look at the walls, in particular where the wall meets the ceiling.
 House or slab foundation problems can cause walls to separate from the ceiling.
 Other warning signs include cracks splintering up the walls, any wall that is bowing outward or molding, and baseboards that are separating from their mitered corners.

 Simply put, the movement and shifting of the soil underneath your home is often the root of foundation problems.
 Signs and symptoms of these problems include:Basement/crawl space moisture

 : A wet, leaking basement or crawl space moisture can contribute to several home issues including musty smells, mold growth and sagging, uneven floors throughout the house.
 Water and moisture seep in through foundation cracks.Bugs in the basement

 : Bugs such as centipedes, pill bugs, silverfish, earwigs, carpenter ants and roaches are drawn to wet basements and often enter through cracks in the foundation.Uneven and sagging floors